summa-dev/summa-solvency/backend/README.md

 ### 2. Submit Commitment

 The CEX must submit a commitment to the Summa contract for each round.
-This commitment consists of a `timestamp`, the root hash of the Merkle Sum Tree (`mst_root`), and `balances`.
+This commitment consists of a timestamp, a snark proof, a grand sum proof and total balances.

 Without publishing the commitment, users cannot verify their inclusion proof on the Summa contract.
-This is because the inclusion verifier function internally requires the `mst_root`, but users only know the `timestamp` associated with the round and the verifier functions does not requre `mst_root` directly.
+This is because the inclusion verifier function internally requires the snark proof, but users only know the timestamp associated with the round and the verifier functions does not requre the snark proof directly.

 In here, we'll introduce you through the process of submitting a commitment using the `Round` to the Summa contract.
 The Round serves as the core of the backend in Summa, and we have briefly described it in the Components section.

-To initialize the `Round` instance, you'll need paths to the liabilities CSV file (`entry_16.csv`) and the `ptau/hermez-raw-11` file.
+To initialize the `Round` instance, you'll need paths to the liabilities CSV file (`entry_16.csv`) and the `ptau/hermez-raw-17` file.
 The files serve the following purpose:

 - `entry_16.csv`: contains the username and liabilities entries for each CEX user (necessary to build the commitment).
 Liabilities column names have the following format: `balance_<CRYPTOCURRENCY>_<CHAIN>`, where <CRYPTOCURRENCY> and <CHAIN> are the names of the cryptocurrencies and their corresponding blockchains. <CHAIN> values are the same as in the Address Ownership Proof step;
-- `ptau/hermez-raw-11`: contains parameters for constructing the zk circuits.
+- `ptau/hermez-raw-17`: contains parameters for constructing the zk circuits.

 Using the `Round` instance, the solvency proof is dispatched to the Summa contract with the `dispatch_solvency_proof` method.